atyryshkina/algorithm-performance-analysis/howto2.md

 |pacbio   |0   | 0  | 1  |0|
 |ont2d   |0   | 0  | 0  |1|

-We typically see two or three continuous variables for every tool, and about one hundred expanded categorical variables.
+We typically have two or three continuous variables for every tool, and about one hundred expanded categorical variables.
+Although some tools, that accept multiple input files, such as cuffnorm, can have hundreds of continuous variables.
+Other tools, that do not have many options, may have only a handful of expanded categorical variables, such as fastq groomer.

 ## Future Work